 Note – if the flies you want to use are not already articulated, be sure to add a trailer hook after the main hook.
 As large and aggressive as they are, browns tend to mis-hit (sometimes called a “short-strike”) behind your streamer.
 If they haven’t seen something like it before, browns are smart enough that they may even just nip at it first, testing to see if it is real or not.
 Adding another hook can substantially increase your hookup rate.

 Mouse patterns: Once the spring high water has settled down, and you’re into the midsummer period, pull out the formidable mouse pattern.
 Mouse imitations appeal to only the largest trout with voracious appetites – think how many calories they need to consume – and yield the most vicious surface strikes.
 This is nothing like presenting a mayfly!
 Drop a mouse along undercut banks, pockets and seams along streamside edges and get ready for explosive hookups.
 Unlike daytime fishing, don’t worry about an exact or even realistic-looking pattern, just something close to the most basic features of a mouse will work great.
 Just a furry body (usually deer hair) and a tail (a longish one that cut to wiggle is the best) with legs will do the job.
 Even ears are optional because they sit on top, but help add to the overall look if you like.
-Here are several quality patterns from guide-trip proven fly tiers:
+Here are several patterns to choose from:

 Add in some terrestrial flies like beetles and cricket imitations, and a few topwater poppers to round out your box.